hashicorp/packer/website/source/docs/builders/openstack.html.md

 - `insecure` (boolean) - Whether or not the connection to OpenStack can be done over an insecure connection.
 By default this is false.

+- `key` (string) - Cleint private key file path for SSL client authentication.
+    If ommited the OS_KEY environment variable is used.

 - `metadata` (object of key/value strings) - Glance metadata that will be applied to the image.